CELCIS Orientation Information - Fall 2015

 If you arrive in Kalamazoo by bus or train you can arrange for transportation to WMU’s main campus by calling a taxi.
 Two recommendations:

 WMU Apartments (on campus) are open to incoming transfer/graduate/sophomore-level and above students.
-WMU apartments online information
+To sign-up to live in WMU apartments, click here.

 Temporary housing during orientation